-What happens at the conclusion of your legal matter when the judge makes their ruling—and it’s not in your favor?
+What happens at the conclusion of your legal matter when the judge makes their ruling, and it’s not in your favor?
 Do you get a second chance?
 Many people believe, mistakenly, that they can file an appeal and have a “second chance” or have someone else “change the court’s mind.”
 While an appeal is a fundamental part of the justice system, it’s not always a guarantee in each case.
-Even if you’re eligible to file an appeal, who you choose for your Portsmouth, NH, appellate lawyer can make a big difference in the outcome of your claim.
+Even if you’re eligible to file an appeal, who you choose for your Portsmouth, NH appellate lawyer can make a big difference in the outcome of your claim.

 What Does A Portsmouth Appellate Lawyer Do?

 Most appeals are based on legal errors.
-Perhaps you were inadequately represented by your original lawyer, or perhaps the trial judge made an error in rulings at trial.
+Perhaps you were inadequately represented by your original lawyer, or maybe the trial judge made an error in rulings at trial.
 Only careful review by knowledgeable legal professionals can spot these minor details that give you grounds to appeal the lower court’s decision.

 What To Expect From An Appeal